andrewacashner/hearingfaithms/chapters/chapter-3.md

 of Christ as "the one who was before all time" (l.
 24).
 The time symbolism works on a musical level as well, but the "sign of A" also suggests that the musical pitch A is meant to represent Christ himself.
-As will be argued below, the Spanish phoneme *a* (pronounced *ah*) also evokes the wordless cry of the baby Jesus as a form of music.
+As will be argued below, the Spanish phoneme *a* (pronounced *ah*) may also evoke the wordless cry of the baby Jesus as a form of music.

-The estribillo, and (because the estribillo is repeated at the end) the whole piece, concludes with the couplet, "Everything in Man is to ascend/ and everything in God is to descend" (ll.
+The estribillo concludes with the couplet, "Everything in Man is to ascend/ and everything in God is to descend" (ll.
 32--33).
+Because the estribillo is repeated after the coplas, this line also ends the whole text in performance.
 These verses uses the musical structure of rising and falling musical lines (in modern theoretical terms, a voice exchange) to epitomize the theology of incarnation as an exchange between God and humanity.
 This concept was repeated in every theological text on Christ's birth.
-As Lapide's contemporary commentary expresses the idea, Christ "lowered himself to the earth and flesh, in order to lift us up to heaven.
+As Lapide's commentary expresses the idea, Christ "lowered himself to the earth and flesh, in order to lift us up to heaven.
 'Therefore,' says Saint Anselm, 'God was made man, in order that man might be made God.'"
 [@Lapide:Gospels19C, 670, on Lk 2:7:
 "Depressit se in terram et carnem, ut nos eveheret in coelum. *Ideo*, ait S.
 Anselm, *Deus factus est homo, ut homo fieret Deus*."]